 The Florida Department of Transportation (FDOT) is reconstructing the signalized intersection on US 41 at Gulfstream Avenue and replacing it with a multi-lane roundabout.
 The primary goal of the US 41 improvements is to improve multi-modal mobility along the US 41 corridor, provide a safe, convenient and attractive crossing for pedestrians and bicyclists, and improve connectivity and circulation between the City of Sarasota’s Downtown Central Business District and the Bayfront area.
-Construction is anticipated to begin February 2021.
+Construction began March 2021.

 Improvements consist of replacing the signalized intersection on US 41 at Gulfstream Avenue with a multi-lane roundabout that will enhance connectivity, circulation, and safety.
-Other improvements include installation of a HAWK pedestrian crossing signal system and raised pedestrian refuge islands, adding new sidewalks and pedestrian walkways, City of Sarasota utility, underground drainage structures and fiber optic replacements, new LED streetlights and reconfiguration of the stormwater retention ponds.
+Other improvements include installation of a Pedestrian Hybrid Beacon (PHB) signal system and raised pedestrian refuge islands, adding new sidewalks and pedestrian walkways, City of Sarasota utility, underground drainage structures and fiber optic replacements, new LED streetlights and reconfiguration of the stormwater retention ponds.
 Expected completion is fall 2022.

 Benefits of Roundabouts